Is it too long? Too short? Just right? Who’s to say?

 The reason for writing is not to get rich and famous (but if that is your motivation, you may want to find a different hobby).
 There needs to be a purpose to the writing.
 You need to feel compelled that your story needs to be told.
 When thinking about this, also remember that writing is an art, a craft.
 Publishing, on the other hand, is a business.
 If an editor critiques your work and wants to make changes, listen.
 Editing is an extremely important part of the writing process.
 However, do not add words or remove words simply to hit a word count mark.
 Writing is qualitative.
 Do not make it quantifiable.

 Still, the question of word count lingers.
 It’s happened to me.
 When I was writing my first novel, I thought about it far too often.
+I was constantly checking the word-counter on Microsoft Word, watching the tally increase slowly.
 That’s when I began researching word counts of famous novels.
 I found that, in large part, my 60,000-word manuscript was shorter than many novels.
 It discouraged me, if only briefly.
 Should I add a few chapters?
 Should I extend a few scenes?
 How do I make it longer?
 And then I had the realization: It doesn’t need to be any longer.
 I’ve written the story in full.

 The issue of word count remains a large part of the writing world.
 Submission guidelines will list word count requirements.
 Publishers will make note of word counts.
 Industry experts will categorize books based on their word counts.